ablarchives/contact-plugin/README.md

 ## Install
 Install by running `git clone https://github.com/albrightlabs/albright-plugin-contact.git plugins/albrightlabs/contact; php artisan october:up;` from project root.

+## Usage
+Add the Contact Form component to the page you wish to display the form.
+Customize the form as needed.

+Set the notification recipient, company contact information and location, and form submission success message in Settings > Contact.

+Display other contact information on the site using the following Twig variables:
+* `{{ contact.email }}` will display email from Contact settings
+* `{{ contact.phone }}` will display phone from Contact settings
+* `{{ contact.address }}` will display address from Contact settings

 ## Contribute
 Feel free to fork and contribute to this plugin!
 Please email support@albrightlabs.com with any and all questions.